0zhu/cygwin-extras/README.md

 Based on [auto-launching-ssh-agent-on-msysgit](https://help.github.com/articles/working-with-ssh-key-passphrases/#auto-launching-ssh-agent-on-msysgit)

 An attempt to simulate ssh-agent behaviour like on desktop Linux, e.g. SSH key password asked only once upon ssh or scp execution and stored until next reboot.
-Modified for CygWin+ConEmu portable build: https://github.com/zhubanRuban/ConCygSys
+Modified for CygWin+ConEmu portable installer: https://github.com/zhubanRuban/ConCygSys

 > **Make sure "Kill ssh-agent with ConEmu" option is switched off in ConEmu settings for better experience**